 There is a huge amount of data you could look at using Google Analytics — customized reports in different categories, etc. — and we haven't got time to discuss it all.
 Getting started with Analytics provides some useful guidance on reporting (and more) for beginners.

-You should also be encouraged to look at the different options on the left hand side, and see what kinds of data you can find out.
-For example, you can find out what browsers and operating systems your users are using by selecting Audience > Technology > Browser & OS from the left hand menu.
+You can see what browsers and operating systems your users are using by selecting Audience > Technology > Browser & OS from the left-hand menu.

 Note: When using Google analytics, you need to beware of misleading bias, e.g. "We have no Firefox Mobile users" might lead you to not bother supporting Firefox mobile.
 But you are not going to have any Firefox Mobile users if the site was broken on Firefox mobile in the first place.

-There are other considerations that you should probably include as well.
-You should definitely include accessibility as a grade A testing requirement (we'll cover exactly what you should test in our Handling common accessibility problems article)
+You should include accessibility as a grade A testing requirement (we'll cover exactly what you should test in our Handling common accessibility problems article).

-Plus you might have other considerations.
-If you are creating some kind of company intranet for delivering sales figures to managers, and all the managers have been provided with Windows phones for example, you might want to make mobile IE support a priority.
+Also, you should be aware of situation-specific needs.
+For example, if you are creating some kind of company intranet for delivering sales figures to managers, and all the managers have been provided with Windows phones, you will probably want to make mobile IE support a priority.